Sayo1305/NetflixClone/README.md

 # NetflixClone
-This is static Netflix clone website made of HTML, CSS and JAVASCRIPT
+This is static Netflix clone website made of HTML, CSS and JAVASCRIPT.
+I've watched tutorials of netflix clone after that step by step made the clone of NETFLIX.